Flathead Valley Farmers Markets 2026

 Flathead Valley Farmers Markets, 2026

-Six weekly markets, six small towns, and a season's worth of huckleberry jam, handmade pottery, and Bulgarian-Montana sunset evenings.
+Eight weekly markets, seven small towns, and a season's worth of huckleberry jam, handmade pottery, and Bulgarian-Montana sunset evenings.
 Here's where to find every one.

 Market season opened in the valley last Thursday, and I'm not exaggerating when I say it's my favorite stretch of the Montana calendar.
 The light turns long and gold by 6 p.m., the lake stops being cold, and small downtowns from Columbia Falls to Lakeside start filling their parking lots with farm stands, pottery booths, and somebody's uncle on a slide guitar.

 If you're flying in to elope in Glacier this summer, or you've been here for thirty years and somehow still don't know which town hosts a market on Tuesdays, this is your 2026 cheat sheet.
-Six markets, every day of the week except Wednesday and Friday, all within forty-five minutes of Apgar.
+Eight markets, one for every day of the week except Wednesday, most within forty-five minutes of Apgar (Polson and Ronan, down past the south end of the lake, are closer to an hour or more).

 6